rpi-graduate-council/grad-wiki/Living/Transportation.md

 ## Train
 ### Amtrak
 If you'd like to travel by train to NYC then you can use the [Albany-Rensselaer Amtrak station](https://www.amtrak.com/stations/alb).
+They offer a [15% Student Discount](https://www.amtrak.com/student-discounts), if booked one in advance!

 ---
 _Have knowledge/edits to share?
-See the[CONTRIBUTE](../CONTRIBUTE.md) page._
+See the [CONTRIBUTE](../CONTRIBUTE.md) page._